 Employing a solid, strategic social media marketing plan for your roofing company is a great way to reach the millions of users who tap into social media on a daily basis.
-According to Pew Research Center, over 64% of U.S. adults aged 18-64 are on at least one social media platform, including Instagram, with greater use amongst the younger cohorts.
+According to Pew Research Center, over 64% of U.S. adults aged 18-64 are on at least one social media platform, including Instagram, with greater use among the younger cohorts.
 As a result, optimizing Instagram captions is very beneficial.

-Social media usage amongst U.S. adults as of 2018 (Source: Pew Research Center)
+Social media usage among U.S. adults as of 2018 (Source: Pew Research Center)

-There are many platforms to choose from, and new ones emerge or morph seemingly all the time, but focusing in on maximizing your presence on the social media sites/networks you choose to leverage for new roofing business will help your overall SEO strategy get a boost.
+There are many social media platforms to choose from, and new ones emerge or morph seemingly all the time, but focusing on maximizing your presence on the social media sites/networks you choose to leverage for a new roofing business will help your roofing SEO get a boost.

-Today we’re going to focus in on one social media platform — Instagram — to learn more about how to show up well for Followers and launch Instagram Sponsored Posts that actually encourage quality roofing repair leads for your company!
+Today we’re going to focus on one social media platform — Instagram — to learn more about how to optimize roofing captions for Instagram in 2022.

-When it comes to Instagram marketing, it shouldn’t be a surprise that the best practices dovetail with the direction Zuckerberg shared for Facebook, given that Facebook owns IG.
-The goal of the social media leaders is to encourage engagement, to keep social media social.
-So tough love moment: if you show up on Instagram just to “sell,” you’re missing the point.
+Regarding Instagram marketing, it shouldn’t be surprising that the best practices dovetail with the direction Zuckerberg shared for Facebook, given that Facebook owns IG.
+The goal of the social media leaders is to encourage engagement and to keep social media social.
+So, tough love moment: if you show up on Instagram just to “sell,” you’re missing the point.

-If you take nothing else away from this article, remember: ENGAGEMENT.
+If you take nothing else away from this article, remember—ENGAGEMENT.
 In the world of Instagram, this means comments, Direct Messages, and utilizing features like Questions and Polls in your Stories.
-We’ll get into more detail on some of these shortly with specific tips for working the Instagram algorithm for roofing SEO, but don’t forget that it’s the active actions that will boost visibility; not passive actions, such as mere likes and views.
+We’ll get into more detail on some of these shortly with specific tips for working the Instagram algorithm for roofing SEO, but don’t forget that active actions will boost visibility, not passive actions, such as mere likes and views.

-Step Outside Of Your Instagram Feed To Engage Better
+Step Outside Your Instagram Feed To Engage Better

 One of the most important aspects of performing well on social media as a roofing business is to change with the times.
 This can be tough to stay on top of, admittedly, which is why this is often an area that roofers delegate to a social media management team.
 Nevertheless, you want to know that what you’re putting out there (even on your behalf) is fruitful and relevant.
 So let’s look at how that’s done.